Cockney: Phonetic realisation

-Vocalisation of dark L, hence [ˈmɪwwɔw] for Millwall.
-The actual realisation of a vocalised /l/ is influenced by surrounding vowels and it may be realised as [u], [ʊ], [o] or [ɤ].
+The dialect uses the vocalisation of dark L, hence [ˈmɪwwɔw] for Millwall.
+The actual realisation of a vocalised /l/ is influenced by surrounding vowels, and it may be realised as [u], [ʊ], [o] or [ɤ].
 It is also transcribed as a semivowel [w] by some linguists, e.g., Coggle and Rosewarne.
 However, according to Ladefoged & Maddieson (1996), the vocalised dark l is sometimes an unoccluded lateral approximant, which differs from the RP [ɫ] only by the lack of the alveolar contact.
 Relatedly, there are many possible vowel neutralisations and absorptions in the context of a following dark L ([ɫ]) or its vocalised version; these include: